Functional model

 Manufacturing - Professional 3D printing

-All components with complex geometries were produced on a Bambu Lab X1E 3D printer.
-The carbon-fiber reinforced filament used, PAHT-CF (high-temperature resistant nylon), is particularly resilient and withstands high loads.
+All components with complex geometries were manufactured on a Bambu Lab X1E 3D printer.
+The carbon-fiber-reinforced filament used, PAHT-CF (high-temperature resistant nylon), is particularly durable and withstands high loads.

 Manufacturing - CNC milling for highest precision

-To ensure the highest fit accuracy and minimize rework, all required wooden parts of the functional model were CNC-produced and could be mounted directly with precise fit.
+To ensure maximum fit accuracy and minimize post-processing effort, all required wooden parts of the functional model were CNC-manufactured and could be assembled directly with precise fit.

-A transport box specially designed for the functional model ensures quick assembly/disassembly and offers optimal protection during transport of the valuable exhibition object.
+A transport box specially designed for the functional model ensures quick setup and teardown and provides optimal protection during transport of the valuable trade show object.

-Behind the scenes, work was done with passion and creativity.
-The development and construction of the functional model were a perfect combination of software, electronics, and hardware.
+Behind the scenes, work was carried out with passion and creativity.
+The development and construction of the functional model were a perfect combination of software, electronics and hardware.
 From precise CAD design through manufacturing by CNC and 3D printing to programming in C++, I was able to contribute everything that makes my engineer's heart beat faster.
-Especially the programming of the LED effects left much room for creativity and made the project a real highlight.
+Especially the programming of the LED effects left a lot of room for creativity and made the project a real highlight.

-Already during manufacturing and especially after completion, the functional model provided an excellent opportunity to fully indulge my passion for photography and videography.
-The individual steps of the production process as well as the impressive light effects made the project a fascinating subject for the camera.
+Already during manufacturing and especially after completion, the functional model provided an excellent opportunity to fully pursue my passion for photography and videography.
+The individual steps of the production process as well as the impressive lighting effects made the project a fascinating subject for the camera.

 Radar Demonstrator II - Quick Guide